vinculum3141-ship-it/assigment-djehuty/prototype/GABRIELA_FEEDBACK_RESPONSE.md

    - ✅ **Instead**: "Mock data demonstrates what production would look like after migration"

 4. ❌ **Don't say**: "I only built a prototype"
-   - ✅ **Instead**: "I focused on design and reasoning, as Gabriela specified"
+   - ✅ **Instead**: "I focused on design and reasoning, as Gabriela specified, and created 4 different demonstration methods to show the solution"

 ---